How to Consolidate Your Credit Card Debt: 5 Simple Ways

 • No guarantee of success since creditors are not required to reduce the amount owed

-• Expensive fees — usually 15% to 25% of the enrolled debt
+• Fees — usually 15% to 25% of the enrolled debt

 • Late fees and interest can add up over time

 If you decide to work with an agency, a credit counselor will assess your finances and help you determine the best option.
-If they determine a DMP is the best solution, they will then negotiate with your creditors to help reduce your interest rate, waive late fees, and lower monthly payments.
+If they determine a DMP is the best solution, they will negotiate with your creditors to help reduce your interest rate, waive late fees, and lower monthly payments.

 Upon starting the DMP, you will make one monthly payment to the agency, which will then split the money and pay the creditors.
 This essentially consolidates the debt and makes it easier to manage payments.
+They customarily only work with credit card debt, so these won’t be much of a help if you need help with unsecured personal loans or medical bills.

 DMPs usually come with a one-time enrollment fee.
-They also tend to have a $20 to $30 monthly service or account management fee.
+They also tend to have a $20 to $75 monthly service or account management fee.
 While enrolled, you typically will not have access to any credit cards, except one for emergencies.

 What are the differences between credit counseling and credit repair?
 Watch this video to learn more.